-Certain that this will provide a meaningful read this week of Tisha B’Av we share Dr. Yael Ziegler’s essay “The Midrashic Filling of Eikha’s Void.”
-This essay will appear in TRADITION’s forthcoming Summer 2020 issue.
-We had hoped to have it in subscribers’ mailboxes before Tisha B’Av, but COVID-related production delays have prevented that (look for the new issue in about two weeks).
+Certain that this will provide a meaningful read this week leading up to Tisha B’Av we share Dr. Ziegler’s essay “The Midrashic Filling of Eikha’s Void.”
+This essay originally appeared in TRADITION’s Summer 2020 issue and has now been collected in her recently published Lamentations: Faith in a Turbulent World (Maggid Books).